 For this planning cycle, flood exposure analysis estimated the structure count of buildings, critical facilities, low water crossings, roadway segments, and agriculture areas potentially exposed to existing flooding by overlaying the existing conditions floodplain quilt developed for the Lower Rio Grande Planning Region.
-The following sections present the results of this flood exposure analysis for the existing conditions 1% and 0.2% flood hazards.
+Figure 2.9 shows the total number of buildings, critical facilities, low water crossings, and agriculture areas exposed to the existing floodplain quilt.
+The highest counts are in the populated areas of Hidalgo and Cameron counties, as well as Willacy and Webb counties showing significant counts.
+Most of the Lower Rio Grande Planning Region shows moderate exposure counts with a few overall county totals interspersed in-between.